-Pilgrims have climbed Higashiyama's cobblestone streets lined with tea shops and craft vendors to this gorgeous mountainside temple for centuries.
-In a forest on Kyoto's eastern flank, Kiyomizu-dera's tremendous gates and pagodas are marvels to behold.
-The main hall's huge veranda, jutting out over the valley, has become one of the city's quintessential images.
-Hundreds of timbers support the large deck and gracefully angular cypress-shingle roof.
+Pilgrims have climbed Higashiyama's stone-inlaid streets to this historic mountainside temple, a UNESCO World Heritage Site, for centuries.
+Kiyomizu-dera's tremendous gates and pagodas are marvels to behold.
+The main hall's huge veranda, jutting out over the forested valley, is one of the city's quintessential images.
+Immense timbers support the large deck and gracefully angular cypress-shingle roof.
 Finding the courage to set out on a daring new adventure is often likened to "taking a leap from the veranda of Kiyomizu."

-Farther down the path, the Sound of Feathers waterfall tumbles down in three perfect streams before a raised platform.
+Farther down the path, the Sound of Feathers waterfall funnels down in three perfect streams before a raised platform.
 You can catch some of its water by using one of the long-handled silver cups; drinking from the falls supposedly helps with health, longevity, and academic success.
-If you need more to fortify you, enjoy some noodle soup, hot tea, or cold beer from one of the old stalls below the trellised balcony.
-To get here, take Bus 100 or 206 to Gojo-zaka or Kiyomizu-michi, where a 10-minute uphill walk takes you to the temple.
+If you need more to fortify you, enjoy some noodles, shaved iced, hot tea, or cold beer (depending on the season) from one of the old stalls below the trellised balcony.